Warning Fatigue: An Experiment

 Warning fatigue is when a person becomes desensitized to persistent and frequent warnings and alarms.
 Prof. Pascula-Ferra’s research delves into the effects on response time and level of importance individuals demonstrate toward these alarms over time.
 The application will assist Professor Pascula-Ferra in gathering demographic information through an initial survey, data of response times and frequency of actual responses, and exit survey data.
 The application also hosts a game in which players choose whether or not they wish to heed the warning of an oncoming train as they try to cross the tracks to gather food for their starving families.
-If the player ignores the family's cries for food the famiwill die or starvation.
-If they act on these cries they must decide whether they want to risk crossing when they are being warning about an oncoming train.
+If the player ignores the family's cries for food the family will die of starvation.
+If they act on these cries they must decide whether they want to risk crossing when they are being warned about an oncoming train.

 Student: Arthur Greenberg

 The project's purpose is to develop a web scraper and data analyzer for employees' 401k information.
 The program will manage user cookies and login information while navigating through a company's payroll web pages dynamically to find information relevant to user selected metrics.
 Once relevant data has been identified and synthesized, the metrics and data will be displayed back to the user as a web page.

 Student: Christian Hew

 Client: Charlie Wilson , John Ruhl, Theodore Labrecque, Kevin Carroll, Dario Camporeale

 My senior project is primarily writing the navigation software for an automated trash disposal robot.
 Using a variety of hardware, from ultrasonic sensors to a GPS module, the software will allow the robot to navigate to a user desired location while avoiding obstacles.
 The software will also record weight metrics from the robot to be stored for further examination.

 Client: Merie-Robie Craven